Stages (aka Proscenium)

 We were blessed from the start back in 1996!
 We inherited an old folding wood stage from a church.
 It was well used, but it held up.
 WOOD!
 The best material for long term use.
 Whoever designed it, had puppeteers in mind.
 It has 2 large front panels and 2 side panels (aka wings).
 The old stage had standard door hinges so that it could only fold down to about 6 inches high.
 When we built our new stage we decided on 3 foot long piano hinges.
 Expensive?
 Yes.
 Worth it?
 Yes.
 They are much more durable and most importantly, the stage folds completely flat.
 Other hardware was "L" brackets on each corner.
 That would total 16.
 It is a must have if you want an on-the-go wood stage to last & to hold its shape.

 This wood hinged DJ Facade on Amazon looks to be a nice investment.
 It can take a beating because it is heavy and not flimsy.
-We would switch out the carpet for a fabric of your choice to lighten the total weight:
+We would switch out the carpet with fabric, decal or paint to lighten the total weight:

 Aluminum Tripod & Crossbar